SMART-NYUAD/hack_my_robot_2025/README.md

 The duration that the robot waits at each waypoint is critical since the increased duration would lead to over-grading and material buildup in the context of this competition’s scenario.
 Therefore, the increased duration of the robot’s waiting time will jeopardize the quality of the earthworks task and require rework.
 The teams are expected to implement some of the ideas they provided in response to Question 2 in the first round.

 #### 5. Is the team able to compromise the availability of the robot?
+(Points for highest achieved criterion; max 10 points)

 The team will collect points if they can reduce the robot’s performance, cause interruptions in resource availability, or cause a total loss of availability.
 Please refer to the “2.3.3.
 Availability (A)” section of the [Common Vulnerability Scoring System (CVSS) v3.1 specification document](https://www.first.org/cvss/v3-1/cvss-v31-specification_r1.pdf) to see different levels of impact on availability.
 Different possible points based on the performance of the team are as follows: